 Good news for Indian customers!
 Now PayPal works with 3D secure.
-So all international EMV chip card partially work with it.
+So all international EMV chip indian debit cards partially work with it.
 I say partially because there are some limitations to it.
 Go through the article to find out what I mean.

 Requirements of Indian Debit Cards to Accept PayPal

 - Make sure all your details are entered correctly.which include debit card number, expiry date, CVV, address.
 Otherwise, your card gets declined.

 - Only Visa or Master Card (visa recommended)

 if your card is declined, then probably you have insufficient balance.
 Maintain at least 5$ in your account.
 Also, you should maintain your bank account’s minimum balance, otherwise the card doesn’t work.